 The Group's credit risk is primarily attributable to its trade debtors.
 The amounts presented in the balance sheet are net of allowances for doubtful debts.
 An allowance for impairment is made where there is an identified loss event which, based on previous experience, is evidence of a reduction in the recoverability of the cash flows.

 The Group maintains a well-established credit control function that monitors the Group's trade debtors and is in regular communication with the Group's customers.
-With the exception of the Group's Public Sector Resourcing ("PSR") contingent contract with Crown Commercial Services, the Group has no significant concentration of credit risk, with other exposure spread over a large number of counterparties and customers, who tend to be global, blue chip corporations with high credit ratings.
-The Group does have an increased concentration of credit risk that rests ultimately with the UK Government under the PSR contract.
-This exposure is monitored closely and is not considered by the Directors to be a credit risk.
+The Group has no significant concentration of credit risk, with exposure spread over a large number of counterparties and customers, who tend to be global, blue chip corporations with high credit ratings.
+Exposure to counterparties is reviewed on a regular basis to avoid any excessive reliance on a single counterparty.